Shantou No.1 High School: The new campus

 The new campus lies in the Wan Ji living area in the Longhu District.
 It has the space about 162, 667 square meters, among which the building area is 93,000 square meters.
 This campus is decided and equipped according to the level of model high school in China.
 Besides, the main architectural style of the new campus is shown like the style of Lingnan Architecture.
 The new campus has become the most beautiful campus in Shantou.

 The Gymnasium

 This is not only the place for students to do sports, but also the school hall for holding assemblies.

 The Art Building

 Compared with other buildings, the art building and the library use more liberal shapes in construction.
 They are set on the opposite direction of the artificial lake.

 The Main Teaching Buildings

 These buildings are designed to be incline.
 There are some special corridors between buildings.

 The School Song

 Shantou No.1 High School uses the song School Song of Anti-Japanese Soldiers' School as its temporary school song.
-It is related to the history of anti-Japanese propaganda during the period of Chinese Cultural Revolution.
+It is related to the history of anti-Japanese propaganda during the Cultural Revolution.